Free Consultation

 Mere argument or criticism of a peace officer by itself is not enough to convict someone of resisting arrest.
 This is a common defense in misdemeanor cases.

-It’s important to have an experienced and skilled resisting arrest lawyer on your side when faced with a resisting arrest charge.
+It’s important to have an experienced and skilled Phoenix resisting arrest defense attorney on your side when faced with a resisting arrest charge in Arizona.
 You need to ensure that your charge of resisting arrest was not made because an officer needed to justify his use of force against you.
 These situations often turn into your word against the word of the police officer.
-In these cases, it is absolutely necessary to have an experience resisting arrest lawyer to undermine the credibility of the officer and ensure the best defense possible.
-Contact the criminal defense attorneys at Feldman & Royle for a free consultation to discuss your case today.
+In these cases, it is absolutely necessary to have an experienced resisting arrest defense lawyer to undermine the credibility of the officer and ensure the best defense possible.
+Contact the resisting arrest lawyers at Feldman & Royle for a free consultation to discuss your case today.

 Our Past Results